 Stacks with the least afternoon sun

-Stacks 01, 02, 07 and 08 have the least amount of afternoon sun. given its north-east facing.
+Stacks 01, 02, 07 and 08 have the least amount of afternoon sun, given they’re north-east facing.
 Blocks 47, 49, 51, 53 and 55 have north-east facing units as well, but they would still receive very indirect afternoon sun some time in July unlike in block 45.

 |Type||No of Units||Size||Unit Distribution||Maintenance Est|